Abandoned & Little-Known Airfields:

 Lakewood Airpark, Cincinnati, OH

-The earliest depiction which has been located of Lakewood Airpark was a January 1953 aerial view looking southeast,
+The earliest photo which has been located of Lakewood Airpark was a 4/9/49 USGS aerial view.

 in which 3 Air Force F-86 Sabre jet fighters which were forced to land on the relatively short Lakewood runway.